 From time to time, the Authority is party to settlement agreements.
-In 2016, the Authority received \$3.2 million insurance settlement related to an engineering claim on an old bridge project, and \$1.0 million from a settlement in a Financial Industry Regulatory Authority (FINRA) proceeding.
+In 2016, the Authority received \$3.2 million from various insurance settlements, including a settlement related to an engineering claim on an old bridge project, and \$1.0 million from a settlement in a Financial Industry Regulatory Authority (FINRA) proceeding.